MicrosoftDocs/power-pages-docs/power-pages-docs/configure/bootstrap-overview.md

     |-- bootstrap.min.js
 ```

-Or, depending on the customizer application used, it might only contain bootstrap.min.css.
+Depending on the customizer application used, the directory structure might only contain bootstrap.min.css.
 Regardless, bootstrap.min.css is the file that contains your customizations.
-The other files are the same for all custom versions of Bootstrap and are already included in your portal.
+The other files are the same for all custom versions of Bootstrap and are already included in your website.